(Johannesburg, Cape Town, Hermanus)

 Take your flight from Johannesburg to Livingstone today.
 The flight duration is approximately 2 hours.

-Today you can enjoy two of the included activities offered by Sussi & Chuma (falls visit, game viewing, boat safari, village tour) or sign up for extra activities on location.
-You can sign up for spa treatments, tour the Zimbabwean side of the falls, flights over the falls, white water rafting, elephant back safari or the Livingstone Island visit.
+Today you can enjoy two of the included activities offered by Island of Siankaba, or sign up for extra activities on location.
+You can sign up for massage treatments, a helicopter flight over the falls, white water rafting, elephant back safari or the Livingstone Island visit.
 These extras are not included in the hotel cost.

 Sign up for optional activities at your hotel (not included in tour price); helicopter, ultra-light, Gypsy Moth flights, elephant-back or horseback safari, white-water rafting, bungee jumping, Chobe game park day trip, jet boat, cultural tours, and more.

 Transfer between Livingstone and Chobe lodges.